A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Munich for Nightlife, Music, Backpackers, and Attractions

 Amsterdam

 Amsterdam is a canal-lined, party-oriented, and laid-back city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
-The famous beauty of this place is one of the main draws.
+The famous beauty of Amsterdam is one of the main draws.
 Other popular activities here include shopping, museums, and nightlife.
+See Amsterdam travel costs.

 Munich